 There are a number of other studies and reports that find the success rate to be much lower.
 These studies claim the success rate to be only around 8 to 12 percent.
-This large discrepancy may be caused in part by the fact that the Twelve Step Program was created almost 80 years ago as a method of helping people overcome addiction to alcohol.
+This large discrepancy may be caused in part by the fact that 12-Step Programs were created almost 80 years ago as a method of helping people overcome addiction to alcohol.
 It was not designed with addiction to powerful modern pharmaceuticals and street drugs in mind.
 This is not to say that the 12 Step Program can’t work, there are many people who have found recovery through the 12 Steps.
 It just is no longer the best option.

 A Better Alternative

-Enter the scene, Best Drug Rehab.
-With numerous Recovery Programs and Drug Rehab Centers, Best Drug Rehabilitation (BDR) has the right recovery solution for your specific situation.
-Their unique approach to drug rehab encompasses the all the physical, emotional as well as the spiritual aspects of addiction.
-Best Drug Rehab represents one of the best options out there for achieving a successful, long-term recovery from addiction.
+With numerous Recovery Programs and Drug Rehab Centers available today, you can find a recovery solution for your specific situation.
+You can find a unique approach to drug rehab that encompasses the all the physical, emotional as well as the spiritual aspects of addiction.
+Best Drug Rehab recommends the best options out there for achieving a successful, long-term recovery from addiction.

-For more information, click on the link above or call 877-474-7115 to find out how to get started today!
+For more information, click on the link above or call our toll-free number to find out how to get started today!